datalifecycle-ua/MetabolomicsPipeline/README.md

 package to ensure the R environment is consistent for each run.
 This means that all of the required packages for this project will be automatically installed within the Metabolomics Pipeline project folder.
+If you are using this pipeline for the first time, then use renv::restore() prior to running any of the files.
+This will install and update package versions used to generate this pipeline.
+It should be noted, this pipeline was generated using R 4.3.1 so if you are using an older version of R, then it is possible package versions may not be able to be reinstalled due to dependency issues.
+If this is the case we recommend to update your R version to R 4.3.1 or greater.

 ## Folder Structure